Totally support pagination queries of MySQL, PostgreSQL and Oracle; partly support SQLServer pagination query due to its complexity.

 SELECT * FROM t_order o ORDER BY id OFFSET ?
 ROW FETCH NEXT ?
 ROWS ONLY

-Both MySQL and PostgreSQL are available for LIMIT pagination, no need for sub-query:
+Both MySQL and PostgreSQL support LIMIT pagination, no need for sub-query:

 SELECT * FROM t_order o ORDER BY id LIMIT ?
 OFFSET ?